brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 }
 ```

-This is all we have to do, to create a kickass realtime reactive calendar application.
-We have created it in no-time and in only a few lines of code.
-If we think about it, we will soon realise that all cornercases have been covered.
+This is all we have to do in order to create a kick-ass realtime reactive calendar application.
+We have created it in no time and with only a few lines of code.
+If we think about it, we will soon realize that all corner cases have been covered.

-## Performance improvements
+## Performance Improvements

-The complete component looks like the codesnippet below now.
+The complete component looks like the code snippet below now.
 The calendar should be completely functional in your browser.

 ```typescript
 import { Component } from '@angular/core';